 Each menu above was tested against the required features and one mark is scored for full support for each feature.
 Half a mark is awarded for partial support of a feature.
 Essential features are worth 2 marks, and a partial match to an essential feature is worth 1 mark.

 key: Y =yes , N =no, P =partial support (worth 0.5 marks )

 One of the menu systems, Sherpa, could not be fully evaluated since I don't have a working demo to test, and you have to pay to get the code.
 This system, if it supported all features marked with a ?, could make it a winner.

-Having reviewed hundreds of different jquery accordion menus, I've not yet found one capable of getting the maximum 20 points.
-Adi Palaz comes very close and the code player is the closest one, but as with my search for the Perfect Accessible Multi Level CSS Menu , I've not found the perfect one yet.
-If anyone knows where I could find a perfect accordion menu, or indeed a perfect css drop down menu, please contact me via my online contact form .
+Having reviewed hundreds of different jQuery accordion menus, I've not yet found one capable of getting the maximum 20 points.
+Adi Palaz comes very close (but it looks like this site might have been taken down) and the code player is the closest one, but as with my search for the Perfect Accessible Multi Level CSS Menu , I've not found the perfect one yet.
+If anyone knows where I could find a perfect accordion menu, or indeed a perfect CSS drop down menu, please contact me via my online contact form .

 ** Many thanks to Jennifer for alerting me about the malware link on the queness.com website.**